-The Behavioral Health Division, in collaboration with the Division of Healthcare Financing, has a contract to manage the EMWS.
+The Division of Healthcare Financing has a contract to manage the EMWS.
 This system maintains the waiver applicant and eligibility file.
 This system interfaces with the MMIS system to reconcile program eligibility date spans within the MMIS.

 No. Contracted entities do not perform waiver operational and administrative functions on behalf of the Medicaid agency and/or the operating agency (if applicable).